 Why A-440 and why A-442?
 The difference in these pitch standards has to do with the ear's ability to perceive higher pitches as being in tune.
-Typically, pitches in the higher octaves tend to be heard or rather perceived as flat.
-A-442 is a compensation technique that makes the higher register xylophone and orchestra bells sound "more in tune," as well as the ear perceiving these tones as being "brighter" sounding.
+Typically, pitches in the higher octaves tend to be heard or perceived as flat.
+A-442 is a compensation technique that makes higher register xylophones and orchestra bells sound "more in tune," as well as the ear perceiving these tones as being "brighter" sounding.

-Technically A-442 is about 7 cents sharper than an instruments tuned to A-440.
+Note: Technically A-442 is about 7 cents sharper than an instruments tuned to A-440.

 Bar Tuning Has Limitations

-When correcting the pitch of an out-of-tune bar, the bar requires material to be removed in specific amounts from specific regions within the bar.
+When correcting the pitch of an out-of-tune bar that was previously tuned, just like before the bar requires "additional" material to be removed in specific amounts from specific regions of the bar.
 Once the material is removed, the bar will (most likely) be in tune.

-Quality of Sound
+Quality of the Tuning

 CCBANTA Bar tunings are guaranteed for one (1) year from the date of release back to the client.